unreno/dropseq/README.md

 ###	Create required reference `.fasta` file

-Perhaps download and combine the fasta.gz files from http://hgdownload.cse.ucsc.edu/goldenpath/mm10/chromosomes/
+Perhaps download and combine the `.fasta.gz` files from http://hgdownload.cse.ucsc.edu/goldenpath/mm10/chromosomes/

 Append existing or create a new fasta file with any special sequences for your reference.